Nordln/indesign-html-merge/README.md

 4. **Optionally, convert PNG images to JPEG** for further size reduction

 ## Step-by-Step Process
 This workflow assumes you have created a multipage interactive design using Adobe Indesign, and have used the ``file -> export -> HTML5`` export option.
 These scripts are intended to be run from ``publication-web-resources/html/`` folder of the export, where the publication*.html files are placed.
-It is important that the files in the parent folders are present, since they are heavily referened in the html files.
-The first html page needs to be renamed from ``publication.html`` to ``publication-0.html`` to be visible to the merge script.
+It is important that the files in the parent folders are present, since they are heavily referenced in the html files.

+**Note:** As of v2.1, the script automatically detects `publication.html` (InDesign's default first page name) and treats it as page 0, so manual renaming is no longer required.

 ### 1. Merge Publications

+The script supports two modes of operation:

+#### Original Mode (Single Directory)

 ```bash
 python merge_all_publications.py